19:33

 Or music.

-And it's the same for taste,
+And it's the same for taste and for smell and for touch.

-There has to be these three different things for that consciousness to activate.
+So there has to be these three different things for that consciousness to activate.

 If one of those three are not working,

-Then it means that we have no consciousness.
+Then it means that We have no consciousness.

-I say there's no object,
+So I say there's no object,

 So then the eye can't pick anything up.

-Then the eye consciousness can't do its job.
+So then the eye consciousness can't do its job.

 Or maybe there is an object,